 Keep your eye on the Trail

 When on the rim, always keep your eye on the path and stop walking before shooting.
-Please be aware of your surroundings and remain at least six feet away from the ledge at all times.
+Please be aware of your surroundings and remain at least six feet away from the edge at all times.

 Zoom in with your Lens, not your Feet